-Lease Accounting
+Lease accounting

-Effective April 1, 2019, the OSC adopted IFRS 16 Leases ("IFRS 16") which replaces IAS 17 Leases.
 In determining the lease liabilities and corresponding right of use assets, significant judgement is required in determining the lease term.

 The lease term is defined as the non-cancellable period of a lease, together with both periods covered by an option to extend the lease if the lessee is reasonably certain to exercise that option and periods covered by an option to terminate the lease if the lessee is reasonably certain not to exercise that option.